sowrensen/zkconnect/readme.md

 # ZKConnect

-ZK Connect is a python script written to send realtime attendance data from ZK Teco devices to an external API.
+ZK Connect is a python script designed to work as a client to send realtime attendance data from ZK Teco devices to an external API.
 It is designed to run using a service like Supervisor.

 ### Requirements